 Choosing for your child is a little more complicated.
 For one, you do need the ex’s approval/permission before making this type of decision.
 Furthermore, the family law courts must deem that the name change is in the best interests of the child before they greenlight it.

 Process For Changing Your Name in CA

 Changing your name, like many family law processes, can be a complicated process.
 If you’re looking to get this done during the divorce, you’ll want to include a name change decree in your divorce decree.
 You can also put in a name change request after the divorce has been resolved.
 In either case, you’ll have to pay an associated fee.

 Learn more about this process, and consult with an experienced attorney who is able to walk you through every step of this process.
-Call us at the Law Offices of James P. White to book an initial consultation.
+Call us at the White Oak Law to book an initial consultation.